FeedFoodie/feedfoodie.github.io/SIMB.md

 ---
 layout: page
-title: SIMB
+title: Star Instructor Master Baek
 ---

-# Star Instructor Master Baek

 ## Synopsis

 Novel Author: Ganjajang 간짜장

 Manhwa Artist: Oliboli 오리보리

 After his qi center is destroyed, a martial arts instructor of the Blood Demon Cult is assigned to learn and research the martial arts of four captured murim masters.
 However, when the Cult betrays him and decides to kill him, he fights back and everyone in the Cult dies, including himself.